pyca/cryptography/docs/development/reviewing-patches.rst

 * Patches must *never* be pushed directly to ``master``, all changes (even the most trivial typo fixes!) must be submitted as a pull request.
-* A committer may only merge their own pull request if it has been approved through the GitHub UI by a second party.
+* A committer may only merge their own pull request if it has been approved through the GitHub UI by a second party who is also a committer.
 If multiple people work on a pull request, it must be approved by someone who did not work on it.
 * A patch that breaks tests, or introduces regressions by changing or removing existing tests should not be merged.
 Tests must always be passing on ``master``.